-Ormond Beach has a distinctly local vibe.
-Besides the naturally beautiful beach, you’ll love the locally owned boutiques, charming restaurants and quirky craft breweries.
+Ormond Beach, ranked by TripAdvisor travelers as a Top 25 U.S. Beach in 2021, has a distinctly local vibe.
+Besides the naturally beautiful beach, you’ll love the locally owned boutiques, charming restaurants, and quirky craft breweries.
 Andy Romano Beachfront Park is the perfect place to let the kids run around and enjoy a splash pad and picnic before hitting the beach.
-There are also restrooms, a splash pad, a shaded pavilion, concessions, grills, free parking and more!
+There are also restrooms, a splash pad, a shaded pavilion, concessions, grills, free parking, and more!

 Located at the quieter northern end of the Daytona Beach area, Ormond-By-The-Sea provides a peaceful escape and stark contrast to the bright lights of Orlando.
 Here, the traffic-free, pedestrian-only beaches offer off-beach parking spots and a wide variety of restaurants — perfect for a totally relaxing, low-key day!

 #4: Daytona Beach Shores

 For a beach trip that’s filled with tranquility, head to Daytona Beach Shores, located south of Daytona Beach proper.
 With expansive stretches of beaches, oceanfront resorts and beachside charm, Daytona Beach Shores is the perfect place to feel like you’ve gotten away from the hustle and bustle of life.